Trump, Addressing Far-Right QAnon Conspiracy, Offers Praise For Its Followers

 President Trump addressed the baseless, far-right QAnon conspiracy theory directly for the first time on Wednesday, saying he didn't know much about the online community and its followers other than "they like me very much."

-"I heard that these are people who love our country," Trump added, in response to a question about the conspiracy community during a press briefing at the White House.
+"I heard that these are people who love our country," Trump added in response to a question about the conspiracy community during a press briefing at the White House.

-When a reporter partially summed up the conspiracy theory to him — that the conspiracy revolves around a false narrative that Trump is leading a secret, government-led charge against pedophiles, cannibals and Satanic worshippers — Trump responded: "Is that supposed to be a bad thing?"
+When a reporter partially summed up the conspiracy theory to him — that it revolves around a false narrative that Trump is leading a secret, government-led charge against pedophiles, cannibals and satanic worshippers — Trump responded: "Is that supposed to be a bad thing?"

 "If I can help save the world from problems, I'm willing to do it," Trump said.

-It's the first time Trump has offered lengthy comments about the conspiracy theory, though in the past, he has retweeted posts from QAnon-affiliated accounts on his Twitter account.
+It's the first time Trump has offered lengthy comments about the conspiracy theory, though in the past he has retweeted posts from QAnon-affiliated accounts on his Twitter account.

 In the nearly three years since it first popped up on anonymous online message boards, the QAnon conspiracy has transformed from a fringe movement to a major player in far-right politics and culture.

-Research from the liberal watchdog group Media Matters for America counts 20 candidates for Congress that will appear on the general election ballot in November that have either identified themselves as believers in QAnon or have given credence to its dogma.
+Research from the liberal watchdog group Media Matters for America counts 20 candidates for Congress who will appear on the general election ballot in November that have either identified themselves as believers in QAnon or have given credence to its dogma.

 One of those candidates, Marjorie Taylor Greene of Georgia, is almost certainly headed for the House of Representatives.
-Greene handily won the GOP primary in the state's heavily Republican 14th congressional district, defeating an opponent who ran as "all of the conservative, none of the embarrassment."
+Greene handily won the GOP primary in the state's heavily Republican 14th Congressional District, defeating an opponent who ran as "all of the conservative, none of the embarrassment."

 Greene has professed her belief in the QAnon conspiracy, along with posting racist statements about Muslims, Hispanics and Black people online.